Avalanche vs Wild Prediction — AI Finds CAN'T MISS NHL Lines & Props (Nov 28)

 Remi Robot Icon

-Remi, our AI sports genius, has been pouring over tons of data from every angle between the Avalanche and Wild and using recursive machine learning and kick-ass AI to analyze the data to a single cover probability.
+Remi, our AI sports genius, has been pouring over exorbitant amounts of data from every angle between the Avalanche and Wild and using recursive machine learning and kick-ass AI to examine the data to a single cover probability.

-Oddly enough, we’ve seen the AI has been most fixated on the linear correlation of factor human bettors often put on coaching factors between a Avalanche team going up against a possibly rested Wild team.
-Trends look to say the true game analytics appear to reflect a moderate lean against one Vegas line specifically.
+The Algorithm has been most focused on the linear correlation of emphasis emotional bettors often put on coaching factors between a Avalanche team going up against a possibly deflated Wild team.
+In reality, the true game analytics appear to reflect a slight lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our NHL AI picks for FREE now.